miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderamgrnode/README.md

 	* Install Java
 	* Install CMS Server, Agents, Daemons
 	* Clean up the repos,
-	* Set the VM.Swapiness to cloudera recommendation - _Moved to start up script - Design/Security Issue - Refer here - https://github.com/docker/docker/issues/5703_
+	* Set the VM.Swapiness to cloudera recommendation - _Moved to start up script - Design/Security Issue - [Refer here](https://github.com/docker/docker/issues/5703)_
 	* Expose the necessary ports ( there is a whole lot of them )
 	* Start SSHD
 * Build the image